gordon-rennie/refined-article/article.md

 )
 ```

-Occasionally you will find yourself needing to refine raw values yourself, for example because you are interfacing with part of a codebase that wasn’t written with refinement types, In these situations we can elegantly compose together the `Either`s returned by the smart constructor, for example:
+Occasionally you will find yourself needing to refine raw values yourself, for example because you are interfacing with part of your codebase that wasn’t written with refinement types.
+In these situations we have to perform safe conversions to the refinement types, returning an `Either[String, RefinedType]`, compose the success results, and pass them into our logic.

+Fortunately, `Either` forms a monad and we can compose them easily in Scala, for example using a for-comprehension.
+We can do better still using the `cats` library[^5]:

 ```scala
 import cats.syntax.either._  // for `toEitherNel`